jayrambhia/CropperNoCropper/README.md

  - `setImageBitmap(Bitmap bm)` set Bitmap
  - `cropToCenter()` - Set Image in the center with square crop view
  - `fitToCenter()` - Fit Image in the center (no cropping view)
+ - `setPaddingColor(int color)` - Set Color of square image padding
+ - `setMakeSquare(boolean status)` - If you want to add padding in the cropped image (if cropped image is not square)

 ### Styleables